SkatAI/epitadb/docs/03/S4-normalize-treesdb.md

 # Identify the logical entities

-Which logical entities are you going to extract and regroup in a dedicated table?
+Which logical entities do we need to extract and regroup in a dedicated table?

 - localisation
 - naming, species, genre, variety ?
 - dimensions
 - what about idbase, remarkable, and anomaly ? can these stay in the trees table ?
 - does arrondissement need its own table ?

 Let's look at the columns and group them by logical entities